fsiddh/Ride-Fare-Comparison-Using-Java-/README.md

 2. Then deploy newhome.html in your respective system.

-Note: In order to deploy this project completely you have to create your database according to source code of the project.
+<strong>Note:</strong> In order to deploy this project completely you have to create your database according to source code of the project.